The Harder They Come (song): Jimmy Cliff recording

 In 1969, singer Jimmy Cliff met film director Perry Henzell, who was intending to make a film about a musician who turned to crime.
 Cliff agreed to take the lead role, and the film was shot over the next two years.
 During filming, Cliff came up with the line "the harder they come".
 Henzell thought it would make a good title for the film, and asked Cliff to write and record a theme song for it.

 The actual recording of the track, at Dynamic Sounds, was filmed for inclusion in the movie.
 Cliff wrote the melody, and improvised the lyrics.
 The musicians were Gladstone Anderson (piano), Winston Wright (organ), Winston Grennan (drums), Linford "Hux" Brown (lead guitar), Ranford "Ranny Bop" Williams (rhythm guitar), and Clifton "Jackie" Jackson (bass).

 Joe Jackson version

 Joe Jackson recorded "The Harder They Come" with his band and released it as a single in 1980.
-It did not chart in the UK.
+It did not make an appearance in the UK singles chart, but did reach number 67 on the Record Business magazine's Singles Chart.